ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 Scrum is a team-oriented management framework for Agile product development that creates transparency and has this kind inspect and adopt built in.
 Work is being *„done“* every two or so weeks and at the end of these so called Sprints a process inspection and a product inspection is being held by the delivery team.

 Software development is a learning process.
 After finishing a project we normally know more than we did when we started the endeavor.
 This requires to make architectural decisions as late as possible to leverage the knowledge that has been obtained while delivering results, because decision quality can be enhanced by following this approach.
 In addition to late decisions we deliver working software as early as possible, to learn by doing, to avoid endless discussions and to use the momentum of done work.
-Ken Schwaber and Mike Beedle coined the statement *„cut through the noise by taking action“* [Schwaber and Beedle, 2004][schwaber2004].
+Ken Schwaber and Mike Beedle coined the statement *„cut through the noise by taking action“* [Schwaber and Beedle 2004].

 By putting these two behaviors together, we have an approach that can be called *„deliver early and decide late“*.